 Do you have any advice for organizations during the interview process?

 Yes!
 First and foremost, keep on top of your emails from us during the period of time from January to April.
-We will notify you if you have been selected for an interview, the name of the fellow and his/her contact information.
-Once notified, MAKE SURE YOU ARE AVAILABLE FOR AN INTERVIEW.
-Because the fellows only have a three week time period to interview and write this paper, time is of the essence.
+We will notify you if you have been preliminarily matched with a fellow.
+Once notified, make sure you are available to meet with the fellow within the next two weeks.
 If you are not in the office, notify us immediately and identify an alternate contact for the fellow.
 Finally, be sure to arrange for the fellow to talk with a member of the board of directors, since this is the group of individuals he/she will be working with for the year.

 Who is in charge of the program and whom do I talk to with questions?

-While Kellogg students have designed this program and will remain leaders of it, Professor Donald Haider is the program’s Academic Director.
-Questions and concerns can be directed to him at 847-491-3415 or at email@example.com or to Sunny Russell, KBF Program Director, at 847-467-3350 or
+While Kellogg students have designed this program and will remain leaders of it, Professor Donald Haider is the Academic Director.
+Questions and concerns can be directed to him at 847-491-3415 or at firstname.lastname@example.org or to Sunny Russell at 847-467-3350 or